-For Microsoft® Windows® operating system based systems, the SNMP service (available on the operating system installation CD) must be installed.
+For Microsoft® Windows operating system based systems, the SNMP service (available on the operating system installation CD) must be installed.
 It is not included in the default operating system installation, but can be added after the initial operating system installation completes.

 Under the properties settings for the SNMP service, the Traps tab enables the user to select the destinations for traps from the server.
 The Security tab under the SNMP service properties settings enables you to configure the valid community names and the access rights for those community names.
-The rights need to be at least READ WRITE in order to SET an attribute using the SNMP subagent.